cesipy/bsc-code/README.md

 - [ ] double and triple check if new architecture-fix is correct, because alignment visualizations look off
+	- [ ] problem with double forward pass for vit

 - [ ] seed from config, not global var
 	- [ ] convert all torchvision to albuminations + seeding